TheRacetrack/racetrack/docs/user/user-guide-2.md

 ### Should not

-1. You are discouraged from creating code boundaries by splitting a RT job up into several, if they all serve the same request.
+1. You are discouraged from creating code boundaries by splitting a job up into several, if they all serve the same request.
 While Racetrack supports chaining Jobs, it prefers tight coupling in Jobs serving single business purposes.
-1. The user should not use the Dockerfile job type.
-It's preferable to use one of the more specialised job types, or to coordinate with the RT developers to implement new job types.
+2. The user should not use the [Dockerfile](https://github.com/TheRacetrack/plugin-docker-proxy-job-type) job type.
+   It's preferable to use one
+   of the more specialised job types, or to coordinate with the RT developers to implement new job types.
 The Dockerfile job type exists as a fallback of last resort for tight deadlines and genuinely one-off runs which are demonstrably